-3. Recommendations
+3. Recommendation

-3.1 Members are asked to note the proposed changes in paragraph 5.1 of this report and approve the updated Financial Regulations and Financial Procedure Rules set out as track-changed in Appendix 1 which can be viewed, with all the reports for this meeting, on the Council's website.
+3.1 Members are asked to note the proposed changes summarised in paragraph 5.1 and to approve the updated Financial Regulations and Financial Procedure Rules set out in Appendix 1 of this report which can be viewed with the agenda for this meeting on the council's website.